leangjia/blender_docs/manual/scene_layout/collections/collections.rst

    find the name of the collection from which you wish to remove the object, and click the ``X`` button to the right of the collection name.
 Specials
-   Unlink Collection, Select Collection, Set Offset From Cursor Offset
+   Unlink Collection, Select Collection, Set Offset from Cursor Offset
    Applies a spatial offset of the instanced collections from the original object's origin.